Skip to Main Content

 supervisor_account

-Library employees wishing to create an internship opportunity in their department should seek approval from the dean before working with the Student Employment Office.
+Library employees wishing to create an internship opportunity in their department should seek approval from the dean's office.

 school